Magnotec1/obelisk-launcher/README.md

 ## About

-Obelisk is a Minecraft launcher designed specifically for GNOME and Linux desktops.
-Instead of wrapping an Electron or web app, it is written in Rust using GTK4, Libadwaita, and Relm4 to fit in with the rest of the GNOME app ecosystem.
+Obelisk is a Minecraft launcher designed specifically for the GNOME desktop environment.

 It uses the same instance layout (`mmc-pack.json`) as Prism Launcher and MultiMC.
 If you already have instances from those launchers, you can generally reuse them directly.